PrtHub/PxT3/README.md

 - **File Attachments**: Upload and share files in your conversations
 - **Message Editing**: Edit and refine your messages
 - **Context-Aware**: Maintains conversation context for more coherent discussions
+- **Model Switching**: Retry AI responses with different models on the fly

 ### 🔐 Authentication & Data
 - **Secure Authentication**: Built with NextAuth.js